 We’ve made it a whole lot easier for you to find out.

 Visit the Government Licensing Service (GLS) website, type in your licence number or licensee name and your venue’s licence conditions will be displayed.

 Being familiar with each your liquor licence conditions is a vital step in ensuring your business is complying with NSW liquor laws.

 It is important to note that conditions imposed on premises by legislation, including special conditions for violent premises (declared premises), are not recorded on this website.
 More information on these conditions.

-A reminder to all clubs and hotels holding a corporate licence that under liquor laws, when appointing an approved manager, an 'appointment of manager notice' must by lodged with the Casino Liquor and Gaming Control Authority to keep them informed.
+A reminder to all clubs and hotels holding a corporate licence that under liquor laws, when appointing an approved manager, an 'appointment of manager notice' must by lodged with the Independent Liquor & Gaming Authority to keep them informed.
 By law this must be lodged within 28 days.